Every other week, we’ll bring you an updated look at the candidates for the major awards around the NHL…

-Quick, who also deserves MVP consideration, continues to rise in the Vezina race, and this week leapfrogs Tim Thomas.
+Quick continues to rise in the Vezina race, and this week leapfrogs Tim Thomas.
 Playing on the west coast, not the entire hockey world gets to see Quick go to work every game.
-But Quick has been the catalyst for a Kings team that (a) has been inconsistent all season and (b) has had a hard time scoring goals.
-On most nights, Quick has had to keep the opposition to one or zero goals just to give the Kings a chance to win.
+But Quick has been the catalyst for a Kings team that has (a) been inconsistent through the first four months and (b) had a hard time scoring goals.
 He is ranked in the top three in the following categories – shutouts (T-1st), GAA (3rd) and save percentage (3rd).

-There isn’t much separating the top three (or top seven, for that matter), but Weber means everything to the Preds and is unquestionably one of the best blue-liners in the NHL.
-He is second on the Preds in points (41), first in plus/minus (+19) and is a big reason why the power play is ranked second in the NHL.
-He has shown on many occasions this season why he’s an all-around dominant defenseman with countless Norris-like performances this season.
+There isn’t much separating the top three (or top seven, for that matter), but Weber means everything to the Preds and is unquestionably among the elite on the blueline.
+He is second on the Preds in points (37), first in plus/minus (+20) and is a big reason why the power play is ranked second in the NHL.
+He has shown on many occasions this season why he’s an all-around dominant defenseman with countless Norris-like performances.

 To say Henrique has been a pleasant surprise in New Jersey would be an understatement.
-Henrique is fourth on the Devils in points and was a point-per-game player since the start of November before a drop-off.
+Henrique is fourth on the Devils in points and was a point-per-game player since the start of November before a recent drop-off.
 He may not have the flashiness like Nugent-Hopkins, but they are now tied in points.
 Henrique currently leads the Calder race by a smidge.

 3. Ryan Nugent-Hopkins, EDM

 This was a no-brainer before twice going down with a shoulder injury.
-The top overall pick from this past summer exceeded expectations through the first half, and at times has looked better than other recent No. 1 picks in their rookie seasons.
+The top overall pick from this past summer exceeded expectations through the first half, and has looked better than other recent No. 1 picks in their rookie seasons.
 He also leads the Oilers in points as a part of the dynamic trio with Taylor Hall and Jordan Eberle.
 But ‘RNH’ now has company atop the Calder race.

 JACK ADAMS AWARD

 1. Ken Hitchcock, STL